CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 > **Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following exercises:

+- Generate code by chat that uses ARM to deploy resources to Azure
+- Generate code by chat that uses Terraform to deploy resources to Azure
+- Generate code by chat that uses PowerShell to deploy resources to Azure
+- Push code to your repository from the codespace

 ### Task 1: Generate code by chat that uses ARM to deploy resources to Azure